akilby/research-getting-started/README.md

     ```bash
     sinfo --partition=short
     ```

-4. Check the resources you have on the node you've provisioned for a job
+4. Check the resources you have on the machine you've provisioned for a job
     ```bash
     seff JOBID
     ```
 5. Kill a job you submitted
     ```bash
     scancel JOBID
     ```